-Since the previous subdivision approval, State policy in regard to coastal planning and bushfire management has changed, and there has been Commonwealth listing of Banksia Woodlands.
+Since the previous subdivision approval, State policy in regard to coastal planning and bushfire management has changed, and there has been Commonwealth environmental listing of Banksia Woodlands.
 The subdivision as lodged has been amended by agreement with the applicant to address State policy regarding the coastal foreshore reserve, bushfire risk mitigation, protection of threatened ecological communities, rural subdivision and minor lot configuration issues.
-The modified plan of subdivision is the focus of this report and is included as (Attachment 2 - Modified subdivision plan).
+The modified subdivision plan is the focus of this report (Attachment 2 - Modified subdivision plan).